Can6999/Bot-deploy/README.md

 # GUIDE

-## Bot Deploy Smartcontracts on Monad Testnet

->If you want to use this bot for another chain, simply just edit .env file by running :

-`nano .env`

-This Bot automates smart contract deployment with:
+## Deploying Tools

+>Deploying tools to help you deploy Smartcontracts

+>Curently support 4 Chains u can deploy on :

+-Sepolia

+-Monad Testnet

+-Somnia Testnet

+-Rome Testnet

+>You can also add another chain if you want by simply add it in "chains.txt", make sure to follow the format written in it.

+What you can do with this tools :
 - Mint Tokens
 - Burn Tokens
 - Renounce Ownership
-- Auto Verification
+- Verification Smartcontracts(only support for Monad & Sepolia for now)
+- Support Multi Private Key
+- Mamage your deployed token once it deployed with each private key
+- Labelled your deployed Smart Contract for unverified one

->This bot requires "foundry" if u havent installed it, dont worry it will automatically install it when you run the bot
+>This tool requires "foundry" for Mint,Burn,Renounce,Verification,and Transfer. if u havent installed it, dont worry it will automatically install it when you run the bot.
+Or if you dont want it u can just install solc :

+'sudo snap install solc'

 ## Install foundry manually